jlillyreed/jlillyreed.github.io/_posts/2016-12-12-making-that-heroku-push.markdown

 ## Making that Heroku Push
 #### 1.0

+I found that integrating Drupal 8 with Heroku takes a bit of effort, but is not overwhelming.
+The first step is to realize that Heroku is not a host like all other hosts people might be used to.
+Heroku is basically a

 Database credentials are pulled from the environment.
 In Drupal 8 get the settings from the environment via:

   $_ENV["HEROKU_POSTGRESQL_<color>_URL"]